-Peer Review Authorization Form: The AICPA's Standards for Performing and Reporting On Peer Reviews,4 Section .146 limits the type of information that may be shared regarding an in-process peer review by the peer review administering entity with a third party (including LLA) to the following:
+Peer Review Authorization Form: The AICPA's Standards for Performing and Reporting On Peer Reviews (Clarified) (PRC), Section 300.A15 limits the type of information that may be shared regarding an in-process peer review by the peer review administering entity with a third party (including LLA) to the following:

-- The firm's name and address - > The firm's enrollment in the program - > The date of acceptance and the period covered by the firm's most recently accepted peer review - > If applicable, whether the firm's enrollment in the program has been dropped or terminated.
+The firm's name and address

+Whether the firm is enrolled in the program

+The date of acceptance and period covered by the firm's most recently accepted peer review.

+The most recent date that the firm's enrollment in the program has been dropped or terminated, if applicable.

-An interpretation of Section .146 allows the peer review administering entity to share certain other objective information with a third party with the authorization of the firm.
-LLA requires each approved CPA firm to provide LLA with an authorization form 1^{5} that allows LLA to obtain this information (that is named in the form) directly from the firm's peer review administering entity.
+PRC 300.A18 allows the peer review administering entity to share certain other objective information with a third party with the authorization of the firm.
+LLA requires each approved CPA firm to provide LLA with an authorization form that allows LLA to obtain this information (that is named in the form) directly from the firm's peer review administering entity.